mattsoft/X68K_Pico_PSU_v2/README.md

 (2) The AC-DC converter requires minimal standoffs from the PCB.
 These standoffs should be conductive so that the PCB ground meets the converter ground.

 (3) While you can use a 2-prong AC power cable, I've used a 3-prong (grounded) AC power cable in the application as suggested by @leonkiriliuk.
 Strip the outer shielding and expose the hot (white), neutral (black), and ground (green) wires.
 Cut a section of the hot and neutral and connect those from the original power switch to the AC-DC converter.
-Attached the AC cable hot and neutral to the other leads on the original power switch.
+If you have a 3D printer, print the enclosed X68K_AC_Cable_Strain_Relief.stl file and slip it over the power cable; this is a strain relief that will "plug the hole" of the PSU case.
+Attach the AC cable hot and neutral to the other leads on the original power switch.
 Attached the ground wire to the AC-DC converter's ground post.

 (4) Plug in your PicoPSU and attached the +12VDC and ground to the corresponding terminals on the AC-DC converter.